 Single Touch Payroll is mandatory for employers with less than 20 employees from 1 July 2019.
 That is an additional 700,000 businesses all needing to upgrade or replace their payroll systems in a relatively short window.

-Businesses with less than 20 employees on 1 April 2018 can choose to opt in to Single Touch Payroll earlier to streamline their ATO reporting and access new online forms.
+Businesses who had less than 20 employees on 1 April 2018 can choose to opt in to Single Touch Payroll earlier to streamline their ATO reporting and access new online forms.

-Smaller employers that don't opt in to STP before 1 July 2018 will still require a payroll software upgrade to accommodate other planned or recently introduced compliance obligations, including changes to:
+Regardless of when they start STP reporting, smaller employers still require a payroll software upgrade to accommodate other planned or recently introduced compliance obligations, including changes to:

 - Payment summary from v11 to v12 (includes Fringe Benefits Tax exemption and reporting for Working Holiday Makers tax)